-{\it For an adequate fit of $M_Z$, one has to control the correlation with the $\gamma Z$ interference term $j_{T,had}$.
-A fixing of the latter produces a smaller error of $M_Z$, but in a model-independent understanding this is not correct.
-For the FCC-ee Tera-Z applications, one has to study the interplay of all the components of fitting carefully.
-Similar statements apply to the correlation of $\Gamma_Z$ and $r_{T, had}$. }
+{\it For an adequate fit of $M_\mathrm{Z}$, one must control the correlation with the $\gamma \mathrm{Z}$ interference term $j_\mathrm{T,had}$.
+Fixing the latter produces a smaller error of $M_\mathrm{Z}$, but in a model-independent understanding, this is not correct.
+For the FCC-ee Tera-Z applications, one must study the interplay of all the fitting components carefully.
+Similar statements apply to the correlation of $\Gamma_\mathrm{Z}$ and $r_\mathrm{T, had}$. }

 A further remark concerns the asymmetries \cite{Riemann:1992gv}.
-They all are ratios of Laurent series, thus becoming themselves Taylor expansions in $s$ around $s_0$.
-If there would be no contributions from photon exchange, the asymmetries would be at first approximation independent of $s$, if no other background contributes considerable.
+They are all ratios of Laurent series, thus becoming themselves Taylor expansions in $s$ around $s_0$.
+If there were no contributions from photon exchange, the asymmetries would be, at first approximation, independent of $s$, if there were no other considerable background contributions.

-How do such observations change if we do not consider the 2$\to$2 cross sections and observables, but the real cross sections?
-This has been studied, assuming the applicability of a flux function approach with sufficient accuracy, in \cite{Leike:1991pq,Riemann:2015wpn} and can be further studied using ZFITTER/SMATASY \cite{Kirsch:1994cf,gruenewald-smatasy:2005}.
+How do such observations change if we do not consider the 2$\to$2 cross-sections and observables, but the real cross-sections?
+This has been studied, assuming the applicability of a flux function approach with sufficient accuracy \cite{Leike:1991pq,Riemann:2015wpn} and can be further studied using ZFITTER/SMATASY \cite{Kirsch:1994cf,gruenewald-smatasy:2005}.
 If QED is described by some Mont Carlo code, all the conclusions remain unchanged because the formulae are truly generic concerning QED.

-The main results on the influence of QED corrections are the following.
+The main results on the influence of QED corrections are as follows.

-{\it One has to distinguish helicity asymmetries and angular asymmetries due to their different QED corrections. }
+{\it One must distinguish helicity asymmetries and angular asymmetries due to their different QED corrections. }

-The former undergo the same photonic corrections as the total cross section, and the latter go with the forward-backward ($FB$) anti-symmetric cross sections.
+The former undergo the same photonic corrections as the total cross-section, and the latter go with the forward--backward (FB) antisymmetric cross-sections.
 Both differ from each other, and they differ more, if more hard radiation happens.
-See for details on that issue subsection \ref{smat-ZF-app}.
+See Section \ref{smat-ZF-app} for details on that issue.

-In fact one may derive very elegant and universal formulae for the real asymmetries in the S-matrix (inspired) approach.
-This was done in \cite{Riemann:1992gv}.
-They exhibit explicitly the accessible EWPOs, but here in the S-matrix (inspired) language.
+In fact, one may derive very elegant and universal formulae for the real asymmetries in the S-matrix (inspired) approach.
+This was done in Ref. \cite{Riemann:1992gv}, in which the accessible EWPOs are explicitly exhibited, but in the SMATRIX (inspired) language.